-We have partnerships with more more than 6,500 local churches in the developing world.
+We have partnerships with thousands of local churches in the developing world.
 Implementing our programs through church-based child development centers is one of several distinct features of how we work.

 Our church-based child development centers represent a long-term, holistic development commitment to fighting extreme poverty.